-‘RHOA’ Star Nene Leakes And Husband Gregg Reportedly Thinking Of Divorce
+‘RHOA’ Star NeNe Leakes And Husband Gregg Reportedly Thinking Of Divorce

 NeNe clarified that Gregg was aware of the things she did not say.

-Cohen pressed further, and dove into the heart of the matter, asking Gregg if he regretted that NeNe revealed his infidelity.
+Cohen pressed further, and dove into the heart of the matter.
+He asked Gregg if he regretted that NeNe had revealed his infidelity.

-He responded that the incident was too far in the past to have any bearing on him now.
+Gregg responded that the incident was too far in the past to have any bearing on him now.
 He said the hurt he experienced had long disappeared.

-NeNe feelings weren’t quite the same.
-Cohen inquired if her hurt was removed as well.
+NeNe’s feelings weren’t quite the same.
+Cohen inquired if her hurt had diminished as well.

 She answered with a curt, “Maybe.”